-- Too great a reel speed causes winding of reel with cut crop.
+- When reel speed is too high, cut crop will tend to wind around the reel.
 The crop does not get the chance to fall away from the reel.
 High reel speeds may also cause stripping and shelling of uncut crop. - Too slow a reel speed can cause wrapping of the reel with cut crop.
-I this case, cut grain falls forward onto the bats instead of onto the draper. - For hay crops, the reel speed may be higher than for grain crops.
+In this case, cut grain falls forward onto the bats instead of onto the draper. - For hay crops, the reel speed may be higher than for grain crops.